AbedSoleymani/Computer-Vision/9_Transformers/README.md

 The original Vision Transformer (ViT) architecture, as introduced in the paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale," does not include a separate decoder like the one found in the traditional Transformer model used for natural language processing tasks as the main task of ViT is extracting meaningful features and understaing spatial relationships between different patches of the input image for the downstream tasks.

+ViT can be pre-trained with unlabeled data.
+To this end, we can do:
+* Patch Prediction: The model learns to predict missing patches within an image.
+It masks out some patches and learns to reconstruct them from the surrounding patches.
+This is similar to predicting missing words in a sentence, a task used in natural language processing.
+* Contrastive Learning: This involves creating positive pairs (patches from the same image) and negative pairs (patches from different images) and training the model to bring positive pairs closer together in the embedding space while pushing negative pairs apart.
+This encourages the model to learn features that are unique to each image while being invariant to common transformations.
+* Rotation Prediction: The model learns to predict the rotation applied to an image.
+This task encourages the model to capture spatial relationships between patches.

+Moreover, we can further pre-train ViT by large datasets and transfer/fine-tune the learned model for smaller datasets.
 **ATTENTION DISTANCE**
 To understand how ViT uses self-attention to integrate information across the image, we can analyze the _average distance_ spanned by attention weights at different layers:
 <div align="center">